anthonyBgood/firedux-todo/README.md

 Part of my self lead discovery  of implementing firebase with react

 ## source
-following along with a tutorial at:
+i started with tutorial at:

 https://blog.bitsrc.io/building-a-todo-app-in-react-with-firebase-and-redux-ba3ab53a671b

+I have moved on from here, following the ideas in buildPath.md

 # Create React App boiler plate readme text...